Income Tax-Preparation Software

 For many people, there is an effective middle ground between going it completely alone, at one end of the spectrum, versus turning it all over to a tax professional, at the other end of the spectrum: A growing number of taxpayers are electing to use software, by themselves, to fill out their taxes, without consulting an attorney or anyone else, yet still enjoying the many advantages of these tax-preparation programs — specifically, the correctness of the calculations, the up-to-date tax rules applied dispassionately by the computer, the ability to print dozens of completed pages in minutes, and, if needed, later correct any mistakes without having to fill out forms again or use liquid paper to cover up mistakes.

-In this article, we will examine some of the best-known applications for doing one's US federal and state taxes.
+In this article, I will examine some of the best-known applications for doing one's US federal and state taxes.

 "Revenue Enhancement" on the "Intertubes"